chrisburnell/chrisburnell.com/_posts/articles/2020-01-14-sassy-lobotomised-owl.md

 }
 {% endhighlight %}

+We get the following error message:

 {% highlight bash %}
 Error: There is no measure named gigantic in `$measures`. measure should be one of small, medium, large.
 {% endhighlight %}

+And I’m calling it a day!